 Nation Leadership Program, Fall 2017

-Christopher Coleman is a Public Policy and Employment Fellow in RespectAbility’s National Leadership Program.
+Christopher Coleman was a Public Policy and Employment Apprentice in RespectAbility’s National Leadership Program.
 As a result of his interests in holistic care, acknowledging the interconnectedness of mental and physical health, he has made it his mission to advocate for disadvantaged populations.

 Coleman has held multiple internships during his scholastic career, including at Green Door, a behavioral therapy health clinic for low-income mentally ill individuals, many of whom had multiple disabilities.
 At Green Door, he witnessed how the social service system dehumanized people with psychiatric disabilities.
 The government that was supposed to help them, had failed them.
 Through this experience at Green Door, he developed his interests in public policy, enacting change that has a wide sweeping effect.